miket7f/miket7f.github.io/pages/E Outputs.md

 #### Summary
 Now, to summarize the entire chapter.
+To be able to analyze flights, we have to integrate some kind of flight data storage.
+To do so, we can either choose a flash memory chip, or an SD card, which is a flash memory with a specific form factor.
+It is important to choose an SD card with the right capacity, most often an SDHC card will do the job.
+Further, we have to choose the SD Card with the right file format.
+Here, an SD card of the type FAT32 is advisable, as it cooperates smoothly with many libraries.
+Both flash memories and SD cards can be interfaced by SPI.

 LEDs are diodes that emit light when in forward bias.
 They have a forward voltage that should drop across them and a rated current.
 To limit the current, when a voltage larger than the forward voltage is applied, a current-limiting resistor is used.
 RGB LEDs use three LEDs of the colors red, green, and blue to create any color except black.

 For microcontrollers with insufficient GPIO output current, a driver IC can be used.
 The driver IC is a transistor array that allows control of high currents with the GPIO pins of the microcontroller.
 A low-side driver is easiest to use as the gate voltages are referenced to the ground, and different source voltages can be on the load side.
 The transistor is interposed between the load and GND, compared to the high-side driver that is interposed between the source and the load.